 Education and Experience

-Ability to physically perform the duties and to work in the environmental conditions required such as:
+Ability to physically perform the duties and to work in the environmental conditions required:

 Email resume and cover letter to Molly Farley, Human Resources Consultant, at MFConsultantsLLC@gmail.com.